kartikwadhone/DIY-Cessna-style-RC-plane-trainer/README.md

 ## 3. Install Electronics

 Install motor in motor mount and connect to the ESC.
-Then Plug in all 4 servos into the reciver.
+Then Plug in all 4 servos into the reciever.
 Lastly plug in the battery into the ESC.
 Make sure the ESC's BEC is connected in channel 3 to the reciever the provide power to the servos and throttle control.

 ---